garregusev/rtb-toolkit/README.md

    - `#validator` - Validate bid requests
    - `#generator` - Generate bid requests

+Currently the project is hosted via Github Pages here: https://garregusev.github.io/rtb-toolkit/

 ### Using the Validator

-1. Paste your campaign JSON (from `bid_entities` table)
+1. Paste your campaign JSON (from `bid_entities` table):
+   - It is a query like `select * from bid_entities where ...`
+   - Each query should select **only one bid entity**
-2. Paste the bid request JSON you want to validate
+3. Paste the bid request JSON you want to validate
-3. Click **"Validate Bid Request"**
+4. Click **"Validate Bid Request"**
-4. Review the results table:
+5. Review the results table:
    - Red ✗ = Failed targeting check
    - Green ✓ = Passed targeting check
    - Gray — = Not applicable (no targeting rule set)